dotcomUNDERGROUND/cloudflare-docs/products/access/src/content/authentication/configuring-identity-providers/gsuite.md

 Once integrated, users will login with their Google Suite credentials to reach resources protected by Cloudflare Access or to enroll their device into Cloudflare Gateway.

-1. Log in the Google Cloud Platform [console][https://console.cloud.google.com/].
+1. Log in the [Google Cloud Platform Console](https://console.cloud.google.com/).
 This is separate from your Google Workspace console.

 ![GCP Console](../../static/gsuite/gcp-home.png)